My phone battery was dead by noon. Here's exactly how I fixed it.

 ▾

-Stop apps from updating content when you're not actively using them.
+Stop apps from running in the background when you're not using them.

 1